Unraveling the Quantum Mpemba Effect on Markovian Open Quantum Systems: Collective Decay and Decoherence-Free Subspaces

 From this perspective, the all-up state is seen to decay faster as the system size grows, showing that an extreme version of the quantum Mpemba effect, where the relaxation towards equilibrium of $\rho^{\prime}$ can be made as fast as one desires, can be obtained by increasing the system size.
 This feature is shown for systems up to 10 sites in Fig.~\ref{extremempembatrue}.
-Here, the time of crossing between the non-equilibrium free energy of both states becomes shorter as the system size grows (see Table~\ref{Table2}).
+Here, the crossing time of the non-equilibrium free energies of both states becomes shorter as the system size grows (see Table~\ref{Table2}).

 In order to show that the result is truly dependent on the system size, we solve the master equation for the simplified model